Daily Mail Political Editor Runners and Riders - Guido Fawkes

 - Dan Martin, Daily Mail: Currently Chief Political Correspondent, Martin is a seasoned pro who knows Westminster inside and out.
 The paper would struggle without him.

-- Katherine Faulkner, Daily Mail: The paper’s investigations editor.
-Regularly gets political scoops.
+- Katherine Faulkner, Daily Mail: Regularly gets political scoops.
 Not of the Lobby, which is a bonus if they want to drive the agenda from Kensington.
 Surely time a woman was Daily Mail political editor…

 - Ian Drury, Daily Mail: Took over the home affairs brief when Slack moved to Westminster.
 Been at the Mail over a decade.
 Will know the Number 10 team well from May’s time at the Home Office.
 That helped Slack get the job last time round.